getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

       config-default@: site.author.name
 ```

-If your site author name is `John Doe`, the form is equilevant to:
+If your site author name is `John Doe`, the form is equivalent to:

 ``` yaml
 form: